intel/data-center-gpu-utilities-for-vmware-tanzu/README.md

 Helm:

 ```
+kubectl delete modules.kmm.sigs.x-k8s.io -n kmm-operator-system kmm-i915-backport
 helm uninstall -n inteldeviceplugins intel-gpu
 ```

+> *NOTE:* kubectl command above is crucial to properly uninstall the GPU KMD.
+Otherwise driver will stay loaded and there will be CRD conflicts.

-Due to how helm handles CRDs, they have to be deleted manually.
-Cleanup script will also remove any dangling KMM Pods.
+As Helm does not support deleting or updating CRDs, they have to be deleted manually.
+Cleanup script will also try to remove old namespaces.

 ```
 bash scripts/cleanup.sh